The 7 best AI documentation assistants I tested in 2026

 Pricing:

-• Swimm has usage-based pricing based on the number of lines of code you want it to analyze.
-You have to get a demo for a custom quote.
-A free plan is available to get started.
+• Swimm uses usage-based pricing based on the number of lines of code you want it to analyze.
+There's no public self-serve free tier anymore — you book a demo or a proof-of-concept to get a custom quote.

 7. Document360